circonus/docs/content/circonus/on-premises/installation/installation.md

    attribute for each service role must contain only the local nodes for that datacenter.
 There are several exceptions to this rule:
    * The `caql_broker` role must list all nodes from both datacenters.
 They will operate as one cluster.
+The `registration_token` must be the same on both sides.
    * The `web_db` role must have all web_db nodes from both datacenters, and its attributes must be set in the following manner:
      * `master` must be set to the primary DB host in the active datacenter, in